Vibration-Testing/vibrationtesting/readme.rst

 Joseph C. Slater

 This is the software repository for  Vibration Testing, not the `online manual <http://Vibration-Testing.github.io/vibrationtesting/>`_.
-(Link not yet live)

 Welcome to `Vibration Testing <http://Vibration-Testing.github.io/vibrationtesting/>`_.